|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 - It eliminates many (though not all) inflammatory foods.
 Gluten and other proteins in grains, dairy, and sugar are all highly inflammatory in the body when consumed.
 We already have high levels of inflammation that make our illness worse.
 The right diet can help to reduce inflammation.

-- It eliminates refined grains and sugars, which contribute to yeast overgrowth, a common occurrence in ME/CFS and other immune disorders.
+- It eliminates refined grains, dairy, and sugars, which contribute to yeast overgrowth, a common occurrence in ME/CFS and other immune disorders.

 - Gluten, gliadin (a similar protein in oats), and casein (a protein in milk) all block one of the methylation pathways.
 Eliminating these can help to improve methylation, which is very important in ME/CFS.
 In the words of our dietician: "Dairy inhibits the uptake of cysteine by neurons which impairs the neuronal production of glutathione.
 Considering the brain and its neurons is the most aerobic organ and glutathione the most important antioxidant, the brain becomes subject to severe oxidative stress.
 Casein also blocks the reduced folate receptor and the transport of reduced folate into neurons."
 (I told you she was brilliant).